 [Disclosure: This post was brought to you with support from our partners.]

 Some of the best candidates for expat retirees are backpackers.
 We know what it’s like to spend time in other countries, outside our comfort zone, and we like a little adventure in our lives.
-So, after a lifetime of hard work and pinching pennies so you can retire comfortably, the big question becomes: where to retire so you can enjoy your golden years?
+So, after a lifetime of hard work and pinching pennies from your life settlement company so you can retire comfortably, the big question becomes: where to retire so you can enjoy your golden years?
 With so many places to consider, this list will help you make up your mind.

 Nova Scotia, Canada